RHReynolds/RNAseqProcessing/alignment/alignment.md

     + *genomeFastaFiles* - fasta of genome
     + *sjdbGTFfile* - gtf file describing gene annotation
     + *sjdbOverhang* - speciﬁes the length of the genomic sequence around the annotated junction to be used in constructing the splice junctions database.
 Ideally, this length should be equalto the ReadLength-1, where ReadLength is the length of the reads. *In other words, this should be optimised to your read length.*
 - Some genome indices have already been generated for different versions of ensembl.
 Please see the directory `/data/STAR_data/`.
-Within each version folder, you will find additional folders named "sjdbOverhang_XXX", with XXX specifying the overhang used.
+Within each version folder, you will find additional folders named `sjdbOverhang_.*`, with `.*` specifying the overhang used.
+- If you need to generate a new one, example code is shown below.
 ```{bash STAR genome index generation, echo = T, tidy = T, eval = F}
 STAR --runThreadN 10 \
 --runMode genomeGenerate \